 Our top pick for

 HDFC Bank Limited is a banks-regional business based in the US.
 HDFC Bank shares (HDB) are listed on the NYSE and all prices are listed in US Dollars.
-HDFC Bank employs 116,971 staff and has a market cap (total outstanding shares value) of USD$104.2 billion.
+HDFC Bank employs 120,093 staff and has a trailing 12-month revenue of around 0.00.

 The value of any investment can go up or down depending on news, trends and market conditions.
 We are not investment advisers, so do your own due diligence to understand the risks before you invest.

 The technical analysis gauge below displays real-time ratings for the timeframes you select.
 This is not a recommendation, however.
 It represents a technical analysis based on the most popular technical indicators: Moving Averages, Oscillators and Pivots.
 Finder might not concur and takes no responsibility.

 This chart is not advice or a guarantee of success.
 Rather, it gauges the real-time recommendations of three popular technical indicators: moving averages, oscillators and pivots.
 Finder is not responsible for how your stock performs.

 Valuing HDFC Bank stock is incredibly difficult, and any metric has to be viewed as part of a bigger picture of HDFC Bank's overall performance.
 However, analysts commonly use some key metrics to help gauge the value of a stock.

 HDFC Bank's current share price divided by its per-share earnings (EPS) over a 12-month period gives a "trailing price/earnings ratio" of roughly 189x.
 In other words, HDFC Bank shares trade at around 189x recent earnings.